ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 that would be interpreted as willingness to accept UDP by the UDP proxy.
 Such a packet limit could also cause issues for valid traffic.

-The security considerations described in {{HTTP-DGRAM}} also apply here.
+The security considerations described in {{Section 4 of HTTP-DGRAM}} also apply here.
 Since it is possible to tunnel IP packets over UDP, the guidance in
 {{?TUNNEL-SECURITY=RFC6169}} can apply.